 The assessor is a local government official who estimates the value of real property within the city’s boundaries.
 This value is converted into an assessment, which is one component in the computation of real property tax bills.
-The assessor must be New York State certified, and complete continuing education credit yearly to retain their designation.
+The assessor must be New York State certified, and complete continuing education annually to retain their designation.

 - Taxable Status Date – March 1